pzhaojohnson/RNA2Drawer/README.md

 ### Mac

-<b><em>It seems that the below means of running RNA2Drawer on macOS are not possible anymore starting with macOS Catalina.
+<b><em>The below means of running RNA2Drawer on macOS seem to no longer be possible starting with macOS Catalina.
 (This is due to [Wine](https://www.winehq.org/) no longer being supported.)
-Luckily, the web-based [second version](https://rna2drawer2.app) of RNA2Drawer is starting to come to life!
-In the coming months more features of the first version will be added to it.</em></b>
+Luckily, the RNA2Drawer [web app](https://rna2drawer.app) is now live!
+The web app is the second version of RNA2Drawer and will be the focus of all future RNA2Drawer development.</em></b>

 First, download and run the installer for [XQuartz](https://www.xquartz.org/).
 Then, download and run the installer for "[Wine Stable](https://dl.winehq.org/wine-builds/macosx/download.html)".